 The MCL is injured more often than the LCL.
 Due to the more complex anatomy of the outside of the knee, if you injure your LCL, you usually injure other structures in the joint, as well.

 The individual with a suspected multiple ligament injury needs a thorough examination by an experienced physician.
-Depending on the injury, the orthopaedic surgeon may call in other specialists such as a vascular surgeon or microsurgeon.
+Depending on the injury, the orthopaedic surgeon may suggest getting Knee Pain Stem Cell Treatment.
 If you are experiencing achiness of the legs, you might have a chronic venous insufficiency, learn more about it by clicking the link.

 In contrast to treatment for single ligament tears, surgery for combined ligament tears is often performed soon after the injury.
 This is done even though early surgery — before inflammation has resolved — poses an increased risk of arthrofibrosis (a scar forming in the joint).
 More than one operation may be required when treating multiple ligament injuries.